 Put another way, back in 2014, the “permissioned blockchain” was conceived as a tool of liberation from centralized architecture that would allow disparate groups of people in different parts of the world to spin up distributed cryptosystems for discrete processes, arrive at consensus as to the outcome of those processes, and have a cryptographically verifiable record of the means though which those outcomes were reached.

-Building a big, clunky, global, one-chain-to-rule-them-all permissioned blockchain system is dumb.
+Building a big, clunky, global, one-chain-to-rule-them-all permissioned blockchain system that isn’t Bitcoin is dumb.
 Such a system will be unscalable and doesn’t accommodate the kind of granular read permissions that you need to implement when you’re trying to maintain even a semblance of user privacy.
 Private chains obviate the need to use third party services like AWS to run a program for users in different locations.
 With a chain, a group of users can run a program simultaneously and easily, and can verify proper execution, on their own consumer-grade hardware even if they’re far apart.
 But in exchange for not using AWS, the people running the program among themselves have to be comfortable showing each other all of their cards.